We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 Eurobonds, unlike T-Bills, can be denominated in multiple currencies, such as US Dollars or Euros.
 Many corporations use Eurobonds to finance operations in different countries.

 When a company goes public, the stock it offers is typically valued at fair value.
 This is the price that an investor would pay for the shares if they were to buy them on the open market.
-The valuation is determined by taking into account the company’s earnings, growth potential, and other factors.
+The valuation is determined by considering the company’s earnings, growth potential, and other factors.

 Investors often use fair value as a benchmark when considering whether to buy or sell a stock.
 If a stock is trading below fair value, it may be seen as a bargain.
 On the other hand, if a stock is trading above fair value, it may be considered overpriced.

 Fair value is just one factor that investors use when making investment decisions.
-It’s important to remember that stock prices can fluctuate based on a variety of factors, so it’s always important to do your own research before buying or selling any security.
+It’s important to remember that stock prices fluctuate based on various factors, so it’s always important to research before buying or selling any security.

 FANG stands for four enormous and profitable American tech companies.
 Those companies are Facebook (NASDAQ: FB), Amazon (NASDAQ: AMZN), Netflix (NASDAQ: NFLX), and Alphabet (NASDAQ: GOOG).
 They used to call Alphabet (NASDAQ: GOOGL) Google.